paulrudy/alfred-goodlinks-actions/README.md

 ![screenshot of glwt keyword](src/screenshots/glwt-keyword.png)

-#### Search Modifier Keys

 - <kbd>↩︎</kbd> Open the link in GoodLinks
 - <kbd>⌥</kbd><kbd>↩︎</kbd> Copy the link to the clipboard.
 - <kbd>⌘</kbd> View the link's starred status,read/unread status, and tags, if any.
-(These defaults can be switched in the workflow configuration.)
+These defaults can be changed in the workflow's configuration.
 - <kbd>⌃</kbd> Show the link's URL
 - <kbd>⌘</kbd><kbd>L</kbd> Use Alfred's [Large Type](https://www.alfredapp.com/help/features/large-type/) feature to show a large-type view of the link's title, and if available, summary.